 If these are out of balance, then it may be time to reconsider what your partner is bringing to the table.
 A relationship doesn’t end at the marriage stage.
-Each individual should be supporting and communicating their needs for the individual throughout the entire time both are together, so make sure that your home environment is one full of love and support.
+Each individual should be supporting and communicating their needs for the other throughout the entire relationship.
+An awesome relationship is one full of love and support.
 Make sure each of you is a positive influence on the other’s life.

 How we feed ourselves spiritually is a mix of our levels of joy, spirituality, and creativity.
 All of these can spill over into how we feed ourselves mentally, as well, but they are predominantly spiritual food.

 When talking about spiritual food, it is important to look at our own spirituality first.
-Are we spiritual?
-Are we religious?
+Are we spiritual and/or religious?
 What is the difference between those two?
 And more importantly, why does that matter?

 You may consider yourself spiritual and not religious.
 Perhaps religion has burned you too many times in the past, or perhaps you don’t believe in God, yet there is a supernatural entity that guides you.
 Some refer to this as “the universe.”
 But what exactly is the difference between being spiritual and being religious?
 Religion has a set belief system and set practices people must (well should, anyway,) adhere to, and this is usually shared amongst a group of individuals.
 Spirituality, on the other hand, is more individualized, and is more attuned to finding that inner purpose and peace within our soul.